 “We know that horses are different based on where they live, what they eat, what they do, and on how old they are, but there are a ton of similarities between them, up to about 90 percent across the board,” says Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.

 Franklin and his co-founders Dr. Keith Latson and Robo Hendrickson, have a passion for educating the veterinarian and horse owner on the horse’s microbiome and how we can optimize it for health.

 “The intestinal microbiome is really the broadest term that we can use to define all of the microbes and their genes (what they are programmed to do) in the intestinal tract,” says Franklin, who’s also FullBucket’s director of development and giving programs.

-He notes that the inhabitants are a veritable “who’s who” of bacteria, protozoa, fungi, and viruses.
+He notes that the microbial population is a veritable “who’s who” of bacteria, protozoa, fungi, and viruses.